top of page

 It’s satire with soul.
 Cabaret with a corner-store budget.
 Jazz hands wrapped around real emotions.
 And somehow, it’s also proof that even my worst moods can be repurposed into something playful, profitable, and very on brand.

-And what started as “I need to calm down” turned into“press play and sing along.”
+So yes—what started as anger turned into art.
+What started as a fight turned into a full soundtrack.
+And what started as “I need to calm down” turned into “press play and sing along.”

+Moral of the story?
 Never underestimate a creative woman with feelings, a phone, and access to a recording app.

 The cabaret starts now. 🎷✨